On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Related Work

-Among them, \fid (FID) has become the most widely-used metrics, as it can model intra-class diversity better than Inception Score, is easy and fast to compute, without training additional classifiers~\cite{ravuri2019classification}, and has been shown to be consistent with human perception~\cite{heusel2017gans}.
-As a result, it has been used in recent GANs papers~\cite{zhang2019consistency,karras2019style,brock2019large} as well as large-scale evaluation study~\cite{lucic2017gans}, despite facing criticism about the fact that FID is a biased estimator and sensitive to the number of samples used in the evaluation~\cite{chong2019effectively}.
+Among them, \fid (FID) has become the most widely-used metrics, as it can model intra-class diversity better than Inception Score.
+FID is also easy and fast to compute without training additional classifiers~\cite{ravuri2019classification}, and has been shown to be consistent with human perception~\cite{heusel2017gans}.
+As a result, it has been used in recent GANs papers~\cite{zhang2019consistency,karras2019style,brock2019large} as well as large-scale evaluation study~\cite{lucic2017gans}, despite facing criticism about the fact that FID is a biased estimator and sensitive to the number of samples used in the evaluation~\cite{chong2019effectively,binkowski2018demystifying}.
 Our goal here is \emph{not} to study which one is a better metric.
-Instead, we focus our study on the popular FID metric and how subtle details and buggy image resizing functions can affect the final scores.
-Note that the resizing and quantization operations we study in detail are applicable to all generative model development and any metric that contains such operations.
+Instead, we focus our study on the popular FID metric and how subtle details and aliased image resizing functions can affect the final scores.
+Note that the resizing and quantization we study in are applicable to any evaluation metric that contains such operations.